Slobish/swap-contract/README.md

 ```

 #### Sign Typed Data
-You can use `signTypedData` with **Full Swap** by calling it directly.
+You can use `signTypedData` with `swap` by calling it directly.
 Read more about [EIP-712](https://medium.com/metamask/eip712-is-coming-what-to-expect-and-how-to-use-it-bb92fd1a7a26).

 ```JavaScript
 const ethUtil = require('ethereumjs-util')